asherbav/cse134-hw4/README.md

 - PID: A16047586
 - Netlify URL: https://famous-sable-e8cd7f.netlify.app
 - Notes:
+  - For the unsafe prompt in nativedialogs, used the input '<p style="color:#FF0000";>Hacked with red text</p>' to verify
   - Using CDN for native dialogs works, but I could not successfully npm install dompurify to make it modular for customdialogs
+  - CRUD uses localstorage for blog posts
+    - Localstorage is called for every add, update, and delete
   - Main portfolio site(index.html) updates:
     - nav links
     - projects